Proton Saga: Proton Saga (2008–2010)

 The second generation Proton Saga, also called the Saga BLM (Base Line Model) launched on 18 January 2008.
-It was indigenously designed unlike the former generation and launched with 3 variants which were priced between RM31,498 and RM39,998 respectively.
+It was indigenously designed unlike the first generation and launched with 3 variants which were priced between RM31,498 and RM39,998 respectively.
 All variants were powered by Proton's 1.3 litre CamPro IAFM engine.
 The new Saga was a great sales success for Proton, having received over 23,000 bookings in less than two weeks since launch.
 It also replaced the older Saga Iswara as Malaysia's taxi of choice from 2008 to 2010.
 The taxi variants were equipped with 1.6 litre 110 bhp CamPro engines and were later converted to natural gas vehicles.

 The Proton Saga SE was unveiled in July 2009.
-It was sold as a premium variant with just 2 colour options and a unique body kit, mated to the CamPro 1.3 engine found in the other models.
+It was sold as a premium variant with just two colour options and a unique body kit, mated to the CamPro 1.3 engine found in the other models.
 In that same month, Proton showcased the emission-free Saga EV Concept at Universiti Putra Malaysia in Serdang.
 Powered by a 125 kW (168 hp) DC motor mated to a 5-speed manual transmission, it had a maximum range of 109 kilometres (68 miles) and could be charged over a standard household outlet.
 On 24 December 2009, Proton launched the S16 in the Australian market.
 The S16 was identical to the Saga, but featured the more powerful 110 bhp CamPro 1.6 engine.
 At the time, it retailed for AUD$11,990, making it the cheapest new car in Australia.